fhda-ets/update_gracefully/README.md

 similar to the following:

 ```
-# RUN THE SCRIPT AT THREE AM EVERY DAY:
+# CHECK FOR UPDATES AT THREE AM EVERY DAY:
 0 3 * * * /opt/update_gracefully/update_gracefully.pl --cron
 ```